 Application form.
 An applicant may obtain an application form from the Town Chief of Police or the Town Clerk.
 The information requested on the application form shall include, without limitation, the following:

 Submission to Town Clerk.
-The following materials shall be submitted by the applicant to the Town Clerk at least seven days before the proposed date to start the filming or still photography:
+The following materials shall be submitted by the applicant to the Town Clerk, if still photography at least seven days before and if video photography at least 14 days before, the proposed date to start the filming or still photography:

-Review by Chief of Police.
-The Town Clerk shall forward the application to the Chief of Police for approval or disapproval.
+For all other applications, the Town Clerk shall forward the application to the Chief of Police for approval or disapproval.
 Said approval or disapproval shall be based on the Chief of Police, or his designee, making a determination on whether the proposed filming or still photography will constitute a threat to public safety, health or welfare by reason of time, location or duration of the activity or will unduly interfere with vehicular and/or pedestrian traffic.
-Approval of the application by the Chief of Police, or his designee, may be conditioned on the payment of the traffic control fee set forth in § 138-4.
+The Chief of Police, or his designee, must refer all permits for comment to the Fire Marshal, Trustees, Highway Department and/or any other Town department or agency, should the application indicate that such entity may be affected by the approval of such application.
+Approval of the application by the Chief of Police, or his designee, may be conditioned on the payment of the traffic control fee set forth in § 138-6.
 The Chief of Police shall send the approved or disapproved application back to the Town Clerk.

 Review by Town Attorney.
 The Town Clerk shall forward the certificate of insurance and the indemnification agreement to the Town Attorney for approval.
 The Town Attorney shall send such approved or disapproved documents back to the Town Clerk.

 Permit fee.
 The Town Clerk shall calculate the permit fee required to be paid by an approved applicant as follows: